ForstaLabs/forsta-messenger-client/docs/tutorials/01_hello_world.md

 look at is the {@link forsta.messenger.Client} class which is the primary interface for loading and controlling the messenger client.

-We need to instantiate this class with a couple arguments.
+We need to instantiate this class with a few arguments.
 The first is the HTML element where we should load the messenger.
 The second argument is a {@link ClientAuth} configuration object used for controlling user authentication (or creation).
+The third is a {@link ClientOptions}
+configuration object used for setting the client's initial state.

 ```html